E. NLTA Financial Guidelines

 b.
 Presidential Housing Allowance

-- A president whose principal residence is not within reasonable commuting distance from St. John’s shall be paid a monthly allowance upon moving to the St. John’s area, provided that he/she maintains his/her principal residence upon taking office.
-If the president’s principal residence should change during his/her term of office, he/she must notify the Association
+- A president whose principal residence is not within reasonable commuting distance from St. John’s shall be paid a monthly allowance upon moving to the St. John’s area, provided that they maintain their principal residence upon taking office.
+If the president’s principal residence should change during their term of office, they must notify the Association immediately.

 - The monthly allowance will be determined by the Finance & Property Committee prior to each presidential term and will be calculated based on the cost of a reasonable two-bedroom apartment in St. John’s.
 [Oct/23&25/14] [2015 BGM]